 What is ISOP?

 The International Student Orientation Program (ISOP), which takes place Wednesday, August 20 - Sunday, August 24, 2014, is designed to help international first-year students comfortably transition into the Columbia University community before New Student Orientation Program week.
-Programs during ISOP range from a cell phone and banking fair to understanding the Columbia academic culture and getting to know New York City.
+Programs during ISOP range from helping new students set up a phone or bank account to understanding the Columbia academic culture and getting to know New York City.
 ISOP participation is determined by application.

 What are the application dates and deadlines for ISOP?